QubesOS/qubes-doc/InstallNvidiaDriver.md

 Nvidia proprietary driver installation
 ======================================

+**This is outdated since Qubes 1.0-rc1 as nvidia binary driver isn't compatible with vanilla kernel under Xen.**

 The NVIDIA proprietary driver works **much** more stable than nouveau, so it's good idea to install it.

 [RpmFusion?](/wiki/RpmFusion) packages